STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_pytorch/README.md

 - Validate: evaluate the model performance and the correctness of the conversion performed by ST Edge AI Core.

-    - On host: run the validation on the user's computer.
+    - On host: run the validation on the user's PC.

         ![MEMS Studio validate on host](images/mems_studio_stedgeai_validate_host.jpg)

-    - On target: run the validation directly on the ISPU (note: requires the Nucleo board to be flashed with the [nucleo_f401re_ispu_stedgeai_validate.bin](../../host_firmware/nucleo_ispu_stedgeai_validate/binary/nucleo_f401re_ispu_stedgeai_validate.bin") firmware).
+    - On target: run the validation directly on the ISPU (note: requires the Nucleo board to be flashed with the [dedicated firmware](../../host_firmware/nucleo_ispu_stedgeai_validate")).

         ![MEMS Studio validate on target](images/mems_studio_stedgeai_validate_target.jpg)